Saori Anou

-Saori Anou (安納サオリ, Anō Saori) is a Japanese professional wrestler signed to World Wonder Ring Stardom, where she is the assumed defacto leader of Cosmic Angels, alongside Natsupoi.
+Saori Anou (安納サオリ, Anō Saori) is a Japanese professional wrestler signed to World Wonder Ring Stardom, where she is a member of Cosmic Angels and a former two-time Wonder of Stardom Champion.

 Anou is best known for her tenure with the Japanese promotion Actwres girl'Z and her freelance appearances in promotions such as Oz Academy and Ice Ribbon.
 She is the former ICE Cross Infinity Champion in Ice Ribbon, the inaugural AWG Single Champion in Actwres girl'Z, and former two-time Wonder of Stardom Champion in World Wonder Ring Stardom.

 Professional wrestling career

 Actwres girl'Z (2015–2019)

 Saori Anou debuted as a professional wrestler at the inaugural Actwres girl'Z show, AgZ Prologue on May 31, 2015.
 Until her departure from the company in December 2019, Anou was one of AgZ's biggest and most important stars for the promotion.
 On November 15, 2018, Anou defeated Saki in the finals of the AgZ Title Tournament and became the promotion's first champion.
 Anou would go on to lose the title to Reika Saiki on August 19, 2019.
 Anou would make two appearances in AgZ in 2021, including Act Yasukawa's return match.